Energy-and-renewable-energy/scaphandre/docs_src/explanations/rapl-domains.md

 # Explanation on RAPL / Running Average Power Limit domains: what we (think we) know so far

 RAPL stands for "Running Average Power Limit", it is a feature on Intel/AMD x86 CPU's (manufactured after 2012) that allows to set limits on power used by the CPU and other components.
-This feature also allows to just get "measurements" (mind the double quotes, as at least part of the numbers RAPL gives are coming from estimations/modeling) of components power usage.
+This feature also allows to just get "measurements" (mind the double quotes, as at least part of the numbers RAPL gives are coming from estimations/modeling) of components power usage

 ![RAPL domains](rapl.png)